BeksOmega/looping-layout/README.md

  * Vertical and Horizontal Orientations.
  * LTR and RTL support.
  * ReverseLayout support for both orientations, as well as LTR, and RTL.
+ * Public functions for finding items and positions.
+ * Public functions for scrolling programmatically.

 Future:
  * `notifyDataSetChanged` support.
  * Snap Helper support.
- * Public functions for finding items and positions.
- * Public functions for scrolling.
  * Drag and Drop support?

 ## :page_with_curl: License